simonhaenisch/md-to-pdf/readme.md

 **`highlight-style`:** if you set a highlight style with a background color, make sure that `"printBackground": true` is set in the pdf options.

 The options can also be set with front-matter or a config file (except `--md-file-encoding` can't be set by front-matter).
 In that case, remove the leading two hyphens (`--`) from the cli argument name and replace the hyphens (`-`) with underscores (`_`). `--stylesheet` and `--body-class` can be passed multiple times (i. e. to create an array).
 It's possible to set the output path for the PDF as `dest` in the config.
 If the same config option exists in multiple places, the priority (from low to high) is: defaults, config file, front-matter, cli arguments.

+The JS engine for front-matter is disabled by default for security reasons.
+You can enable it by overwriting the default gray-matter options (`--gray-matter-options null`, or `gray_matter_options: undefined` in the API).

 Example front-matter: